jveitchmichaelis/build_opencv/README.md

 ### visual_studio_version
 Visual Studio version to use (MUST be full description used for cmake build e.g. 'Visual Studio 15 2017 Win64')

+## Run
+Use the 'run.bat' script to download and build opencv.
+This will use the options defined in 'options.txt' to define what to download and build.

 ## Download
-Use the 'download.bat' script to download opencv it's dependencies.
+Use the 'download.bat' script to download opencv.
 This will use the options defined in 'options.txt' to define what to download.

 ## Build
 Use the 'build.bat' script to build opencv.
 This will use the options defined in 'options.txt' to define what to build.